Sod-ers/BB-Tracker/README.md

 Scripts to detect map changes at BB Game Servers.

 ## Dependencies:
+BB GraphQL api key\
 Postfix\
 S-nail\
 Mailutils\
 Epson TM-T20II Software & Documents Disc (tmx-cups-2.0.3.0.tar.gz)

 ## Automatic Execution & Request Rate Adjustment:
-Adjust the directory structure for your machine & add the following code blocks to your crontab file using the command ```crontab -e```.
+Adjust the directory structure for your system & add the following code blocks to your crontab file using the command ```crontab -e```.

 > Set the path so the system will recognize the script.
 >